-Introduction
+Int roduction 2

-ι Jseful information about donations 3
+Useful information about donations 3

-F Relevant dates & spending limits 3
+Relevant dates 3

-T ax clearance requirements 4
+Tax clearance requirements 4

-ι Jse of public resources 4
+Use of public resources 4

+The Role of the Commission 4

+Review 5

+Inquiry 6

+Investigation 6

+Reporting a contravention of the Act 8

 1. What is a donation?
-5
+9

 2. What is not a donation?
-6
+10

-3. Keeping a record of donations received in relation to the Bye-Elections 7
+3. Keeping a record of donations received in relation to the Bye-Election 12

-4. Opening and maintaining a political donations account 8
+4. Opening and maintaining a political donations account 12

-5. Prohibited donations 9
+5. Prohibited donations 13

-6. Loans to candidates .
-12
+6. Loans to candidates 16

-7. Expenses incurred by an organisation or body (other than a political party) .
-12
+7. Expenses incurred by an organisation or body (other than a political party) 17

-8 Furnishing the required statutory documentation after the Bye-Elections .
-13
+8 Furnishing the required statutory documentation after the Bye-Election 17

-9 Offences and penalties applicable to candidates at the Bye-Elections .
-15
+9 Offences and penalties applicable to candidates at the Bye-Election 20

-Appendix 1: Fundraisers .
-17
+Ap pendix 1: Fundraisers 23

-Appendix 2 Definitions
+Ap Appendix 2 Definitions

-Арі Appendix 3 Checklist2
+Ap pendix 3 Checklist 29